akaahl/calculator-app/README.md

 ### Continued development

 In the future, I'll be adding the number formatting feature when multiple arithmetic operations are clicked within the same calculation.
-I've been struggling with it for a while, hence I found an acceptable solution, I'll update the app accordingly.
+I've been struggling with it for a while, hence once I found an acceptable solution, I'll update the app accordingly.

 ### Useful resources